zhangy72/SALT/README.md

 #License

 Copyright (C) 2014 Yuan Zhang, Yanni Sun, and James R. Cole.

+You may redistribute this software under the terms of GNU GENERAL PUBLIC LICENSE.